 Become a Friend of Scouting

 Each year, our Scout parents, leaders and community friends are asked to support some of the hidden costs of Scouting.
-The Los Padres Council, which serves more than 9,000 youth and adults within San Luis and Santa Barbara counties, provides numerous benefits and annually spends in excess of $150 per youth to provide the Scouting program.
+The Los Padres Council, which serves more than 9,000 youth and adults within San Luis and Santa Barbara counties, provides numerous benefits and annually spends in excess of $150 per youth to provide the Scouting program.2014 Friends of Scouting Campaign

 Friends of Scouting (brochure) provides for our Scouts and to numerous others.
-Our goal this year is to have 100% of our Cub Scout packs, For the special LDS unit borchure, click here.
-Boy Scout troops, Varsity teams, and Venture crews to hold a Friends of Scouting presentation.
-Each units full participation will guarantee that our Scouts and the thousands other Scouts across the central coast will receive the Scouting program in 2013.
+Our goal this year is to have 100% of our Cub Scout packs, Boy Scout troops, Varsity teams, and Venture crews to hold a Friends of Scouting presentation.
+Each units full participation will guarantee that our Scouts and the thousands other Scouts across the central coast will receive the Scouting program in 2014.

 Please contact your District Executive at your local council service center to schedule your Friends of Scouting (FOS) presentation today!